isomerpages/govtech-gobusiness-main/_browse-all-equipment-Construction/Battery-Energy-Storage-System.md

 - Reon - MPSIEC5K6B10
 - Sany - SPL210

+### Support Level and Conditions

+Up to 70% for SMEs, 30% for non-SMEs

+Only for businesses within the Construction sectors.

 ### Mode and Schedule of Payment

 - Direct Purchase
 - Hire Purchase
 - Lease

-### Support Level and Conditions

-Up to N.A. for SMEs, N.A. for non-SMEs

-Only for businesses within the Construction sectors.

-Funded and administered by Enterprise Singapore (EnterpriseSG).
-For more information, please refer to [https://www.enterprisesg.gov.sg/eeg](https://www.enterprisesg.gov.sg/eeg){:target='_blank'}{:rel='noopener'}

-<script src='/jquery/resize-tables.js'></script>